prasanna-28/siglangv2/README.md

-example is in main.sigma
+Example is in main.sigma

-rest of the language u can figure out by reading the source code.
-C like syntax with a twist.
+Rest of the language u can figure out by reading the source code.
+C-like syntax with a twist.

-run with
+Run with:
 ```
 python3 sigParse.py main.sigma
 ```